INQOVI- cedazuridine and decitabine tablet, film coated

 • Your healthcare provider will check to see if you are pregnant before you start treatment with INQOVI.

-• You should use effective birth control during treatment with INQOVI and for at least 6 months after your last dose of INQOVI.
+• Use effective birth control (contraception) during treatment with INQOVI and for 6 months after the last dose of INQOVI.
+Talk to your healthcare provider if you have questions about birth control options.

-Males with female partners who are able to become pregnant should use effective birth control during treatment with INQOVI and for 3 months after the last dose.
-Talk to your healthcare provider if you have questions about birth control options that are right for you.
+• Use effective birth control during treatment with INQOVI and for 3 months after the last dose of INQOVI.
+Talk to your healthcare provider if you have questions about birth control options.

 • are breastfeeding or plan to breastfeed.
 It is not known if INQOVI passes into breast milk.
-Do not breastfeed during treatment with INQOVI and for 2 weeks after your last dose of INQOVI.
+Do not breastfeed during treatment with INQOVI and for 2 weeks after the last dose of INQOVI.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Know the medicines you take.
 Keep a list of them to show your healthcare provider and pharmacist when you get a new medicine.

 How should I take INQOVI?